 Testing wrist extension fairly straight forward.
 The normal amount of extension you should have in your wrist is 60-75 degrees.
 These days you can google what an angle looks like then see if your hand matches up!

 Check Wrist extension for your front rack position

 If you fell short, the next blog will give you some tips on how to improve this.
 Otherwise, let’s move on to pronation at the forearm.
 Normal range of motion for pronation is 80 degrees.
 Follow along with the video to check yours.

 Check forearm pronation for your front rack position

-Moving on up the chain, let’s check your elbow flexion.
+Moving on up the chain, let’s check elbow flexion.
 You should be able to get to 140-150 degrees.
 A quick test for this is simply being able to touch the middle of the same shoulder with your finger tips.